IsaSmt/coffee-beans-app/Frontend/README.md

 cd CoffeeCup
 ```

+4. Check your laptop port in your power shell or terminal:

+Windows:
+- ipconfig

+Macbook:
+- ifconfig

+- search for an active IP-Adress

+- replace the IP constant in the config.ts file in the root directory of the frontend with the IP adress you found (export const IP = '10.181.230.86';)

-4. Install the dependencies:
+5. Install the dependencies:

 ```bash
 npm install
 ```

-5. Start the app:
+6. Start the app:

 ```bash
 npx expo start
 ```

-6. Download and open the "Expo" app on your phone and scan the QR code displayed on your terminal.
+7. Download and open the "Expo" app on your phone and scan the QR code displayed on your terminal.

 ### Have fun exploring the CoffeeCup App! :-)